SAP/cloud-identity-developer-guide/docs/CAP/cds-Plugin.md

 :::

 ### Base Policy Upload
-Unless disabled, a policy deployer application will be generated in `<cds.build.target>/policies` which defaults to:
+Unless disabled, a policy deployer application is generated in `<cds.build.target>/policies` which defaults to:

 - [**Node.js**] `gen/policies`
 - [**Java**] `srv/src/gen/policies`

-During `cds add ams`, deployment descriptors like `mta.yaml` or `helm` charts are automatically configured to deploy the generated policies to the AMS service instance.
+During `cds add ams`, deployment descriptors like `mta.yaml` or `helm` charts are automatically configured to deploy the generated policies to AMS.

 ### Validation
 It validates `@ams.attributes` annotations for syntactic correctness and type coherence.
 This gives early feedback about the correctness of the annotations during development:

 - validates that `@ams.attributes` annotations map AMS attributes syntactically correct to cds elements via cds expressions.
-- if a generated `schema.dcl` is used, validates that the inferred type of each AMS attribute is coherent across all `@ams.attributes` mappings in which it is mapped to a cds element.
+- if a generated `schema.dcl` is used, validates that the inferred type of each AMS attribute is coherent across all `@ams.attributes` mappings in which it's mapped to a cds element.
-- if a manually written/adjusted `schema.dcl` is used, validates that all AMS attributes mapped via `@ams.attributes` annotations exist and have a type that fits each cds element to which they are mapped.
+- if a manually written/adjusted `schema.dcl` is used, validates that all AMS attributes mapped using `@ams.attributes` annotations exist and have a type that fits each cds element to which they are mapped.

 ## Configuration
-The AMS cds plugin is configured inside the `requires.auth.ams` property of the [cds env](https://cap.cloud.sap/docs/node.js/cds-env#project-settings).\
+The cds plugin for AMS is configured inside the `requires.auth.ams` property of the [cds env](https://cap.cloud.sap/docs/node.js/cds-env#project-settings).\
 It supports the following properties with the following [`default`]:

-- **generateDcl** *true/false* [`true`]: unless set to `false`, generates `basePolicies.dcl` and `schema.dcl` from the cds model (see [Base Policy Generaiton](#base-policy-generation))
+- **generateDcl** *true/false* [`true`]: unless set to `false`, generates `basePolicies.dcl` and `schema.dcl` from the cds model (see [Base Policy Generation](#base-policy-generation))
 - **dclRoot** *string* [`ams/dcl` / `srv/src/gen/ams` (Java)]: the root DCL folder (containing the `schema.dcl`) which is used for generating DCL, compiling DCL to DCN during development, uploading DCL etc.
 - **dclGenerationPackage** *string* [`cap`]: name of the DCL package to which basePolicies.dcl is generated
 - **dcnRoot** *string* [`gen/dcn` / `srv/src/gen/ams/dcn` (Java)]:  folder for DCL to DCN compilation results during development (see [Testing](/Authorization/Testing#compiling-dcl-to-dcn))
-- **policyDeployerRoot** *string* [`gen/policies` / `srv/src/gen/policies` (Java)]:  folder of the ams policy deployer application created during `cds build` (see [Base Policy Upload](#base-policy-upload))
+- **policyDeployerRoot** *string* [`gen/policies` / `srv/src/gen/policies` (Java)]:  folder of the AMS policy deployer application created during `cds build` (see [Base Policy Upload](#base-policy-upload))

 ### Node.js specific configuration
-- **authPushDcl** *true/false* [`false`]:  if enabled, uploads the base policies to the AMS server on application start (see [Hybrid Testing](https://cap.cloud.sap/docs/advanced/hybrid-testing))
+- **authPushDcl** *true/false* [`false`]:  if enabled, uploads the base policies to the AMS server on application start and after DCL changes (see [Hybrid Testing](https://cap.cloud.sap/docs/advanced/hybrid-testing)).

 :::tip
-All AMS properties also work lowercased (for example `generatedcl`) and this casing has priority of the camelCase (for example `generateDcl`) version of properties.
-This means, all [cds env sources](https://cap.cloud.sap/docs/node.js/cds-env#sources-for-cds-env) including case-insensitive ones are supported such as setting properties via environment variables (`CDS_REQUIRES_AUTH_AMS_GENERATEDCL`) which gets mapped to lowercased versions of the property.
+All *requires.auth.ams* properties also work in lowercase (for example `generatedcl`), and lowercase has priority over the camel case version (for example `generateDcl`) of properties.
+This means that all [cds env sources](https://cap.cloud.sap/docs/node.js/cds-env#sources-for-cds-env) including the case-insensitive ones are supported, such as setting properties using environment variables (`CDS_REQUIRES_AUTH_AMS_GENERATEDCL`), which are mapped to lowercase versions of the property.
 :::